OK: International usage

-In the Philippines, "okay lang" is a common expression that literally means "it's okay" or "it's fine".
-It is sometimes spelled as okey.

-In Malay, it is frequently used with the emphatic suffix "lah": OK-lah.

-In Vietnamese, it is spelled "Ô-kê".

-In India, it is often used after a sentence to mean "did you get it?", often not regarded politely, for example, "I want this job done, OK?" or at the end of a conversation (mostly on the phone) followed by "bye" as in "OK, bye."

-In Indonesia, OK or oke is also used as a slogan of national television network RCTI since 1994.

-In Pakistan, OK has become a part of Urdu and Punjabi languages.

-In Germany, OK is spelled as o.k. or O.K. or okay.
-It may be pronounced as in English, but /ɔˈkeː/ or /oˈkeː/ are also common.
-The meaning ranges from acknowledgement to describing something neither good nor bad, same as in US/UK usage.

-In Maldivian Okay is used in different ways, often used to agree with something, more often used while departing from a gathering "Okay Dahnee/Kendee."

-In Singapore, OK is often used with suffixes used in "Singlish" such as OK lor, OK lah, OK meh, OK leh, which are used in different occasions.

 Gesture

 In the United States and much of Europe a related gesture is made by touching the index finger with the thumb (forming a rough circle) and raising of the remaining fingers.
 It is not known whether the gesture is derived from the expression, or if the gesture appeared first.
 The gesture was popularized in the United States in 1840 as a symbol to support then-presidential candidate and incumbent vice president Martin Van Buren.
 This was because Van Buren's nickname, Old Kinderhook, derived from his hometown of Kinderhook, NY, had the initials O.K.
 Similar gestures have different meanings in other cultures, some offensive, others devotional.